pmunts/libsimpleio/README.txt

        drivers.
 Ada still has the most comprehensive set of device drivers, but C++, C#, and Free Pascal all have new ones, too.
      * 1 November 2018 -- Extensively refactored the Ada code tree.
+     * 7 November 2018 -- Added LINUX_command(), which passes a command
+       string to system() for execution.
+Continued working on the Ada Remote I/O code.

 Documentation